Greenlight Capital

-Greenlight Capital is a hedge fund founded in 1996 by David Einhorn.
+Greenlight Capital is an American hedge fund founded in 1996 by David Einhorn.
 Greenlight invests primarily in publicly traded North American corporate debt offerings and equities.
 Greenlight is most notable for its short selling of Lehman stock prior to Lehman Brothers' collapse in 2008 and the $11 million fine they received in January 2012 for insider trading in the UK.
 Einhorn remains the fund's manager.